Madison Bear: Juniors

+Womens

 Out of juniors for the 2018–19 curling season, Bear rejoined Christensen's team as lead.
 The team also added a new coach, Canadian Darah Blandford, in her first year with the USCA High Performance Program.
 Team Christensen was chosen to represent the United States at the third leg of the Curling World Cup in Jönköping, Sweden; the Curling World Cup was a four-part international tournament held around the world throughout the curling season.
 There they finished with a 3–3 record.
 At the 2019 United States Women's Championship they finished the round-robin with a record of 5–2, good enough for the third seed in the page playoffs.
 In the 3 vs. 4 playoff game they defeated Stephanie Senneker's team by one point, 9–8.
 In the semifinal match against Nina Roth's team, it came down to the last stone, but, as she did three years prior, Roth came through with the win, resulting in the bronze medal for Team Christensen.

 Shortly after the season ended, it was announced that Christensen's team was dissolving and Bear would again skip her own team.
 For the 2019–20 season Jenna Burchesky and Lexi Lanigan rejoined Bear, along with Katie Dubberstein and Emily Quello.
 Bear failed to qualify for the 2020 United States Women's Championship, getting knocked out of the Challenge Round with a 2–3 record.
 The next offseason brought another team change for Bear as in June 2020, the United States Curling Association announced she would be the skip of the new women's U-25 national team.
 The U-25 team program, which stands for under 25 years old, was added in 2020 as a new part of the High Performance Program with the intention of bridging the development gap between juniors and women's curling.

+Mixed doubles

 Bear also was selected, along with teammate Andrew Stopera, to be the U-25 mixed doubles national team for the 2020–21 season.
 Despite a difficult year marred by COVID-19, Bear made the most of her 2020–21 season.
-At the "bubble" in Wausau, Wisconsin, Bear won the silver medal at the 2021 US Mixed Doubles Championship and the bronze medal at the 2021 US Women's Championship.
-The silver medal qualified her and Stopera for the 2021 US Mixed Doubles Olympic Trials.
+At the "bubble" in Wausau, Wisconsin, Bear won the silver medal at the 2021 US Mixed Doubles Championship.
+The silver medal qualified her and Stopera for the 2021 United States Mixed Doubles Curling Olympic Trials, where they finished 9th with a 3–6 record.

+Bear joined forces with Aidan Oldenburg starting in the 2023–24 season, where they finished in 9th at the 2024 United States Mixed Doubles Curling Championship with a 4-3 record.
+Bear and Oldenburg would finish 2nd at the 2024 United States Mixed Doubles Olympic Pre-Trials, qualifying them for the 2025 United States Mixed Doubles Curling Olympic Trials.
+At the Trials, Bear and Oldenburg would finish 3rd, losing to Sarah Anderson and Andrew Stopera 7–5 in the semifinal.